BAcode-X/Andalus-CPOJ/README.md

 # Andalus Competitive Programming Online Judge (ACPOJ)

 It is an automated judge system to run programming contests.
-It has a mechanism to submit problem solutions, have them judged fully automatically and provides (web)interfaces for teams, the jury and the general public.
+It has a mechanism to submit problem solutions, have them judged fully automatically, and provides (web)interfaces for teams, the jury, and the general public.

 ## Requirements